 Some cancers grow slowly and don’t readily spread, other cancers increase in size rapidly and can quickly spread (metastasise) to other parts of the body.

 Symptoms vary depending on the type of cancer but may include unexpected lumps or bumps, lesions, bleeding, unexplained weight loss, and lethargy.

 Treatment depends on the type of cancer but may include surgery to remove the growth, chemotherapy, radiation therapy and amputation.

 Also referred to as malignant neoplasms or malignant tumours, cancer is the uncontrolled division of cells that normally should be restrictive in their growth.
 Tumours are split into two categories, malignant (cancerous) or benign.

 Benign tumours grow slowly, are surrounded by a capsule and do not invade neighbouring tissue or spread to other areas.

 Malignant tumours, on the other hand, tend to grow rapidly, invade surrounding tissue and spread to other parts of the body.

-Cancers are often described by the part of the body they originate from, for example breast, brain, liver, bile duct or pancreatic cancer.
-However cancers are classified by the types of cells involved.
+Cancers are often described by the part of the body they originate from, for example, breast, brain, liver, bile duct or pancreatic cancer.
+Cancer is also classified by the type of cell involved.

 Cancer is a leading cause of death in senior cats.